Tooele City Attorney

 (j) Certification of the County Treasurer showing that all taxes and special assessments due on the property to be subdivided have been paid in full.

 (k) Dedication by the owners of the tract of all streets, easements and rights-of-way to the public, and other proposed public way or space shown on the plat.

 (l) Certification of title showing that the applicant is the owner of the agent of the owner.

-(m) Proper form for the approval of the Council, with space for the signatures of the Council members.
+(m) Proper form for the approval of the Council, with space for the signature of the Council Chairperson.

 (n) Approval by signatures of those persons or departments with signature lines on the final plat.

 (o) Name of the subdivision.

 (q) Title, scale, north arrow and date.